This is a true confession: I used to be addicted to soap operas.

 Weight Watcher meetings were equally suspenseful.
 Would Sam survive his family's passion for bread sticks?
 Would Sally succumb to temptation and consume the entire cheesecake in her freezer just before she reached her goal?

 Carpools.
-The carpool offers two installments a day of rolling dramas as you weave through traffic and the fabric of each other's lives.
-How I worried about my fellow travelers.
+The carpool offers two installments a day of rolling drama as you weave through traffic and the fabric of each other's lives.
+How I worried about my fellow travelers!
 Would the single father survive--or would his crockpot crack and his life along with it?
 And how long can a dedicated epidemiologist survive in OSHA, working for an administration that refuses to call a hazard a hazard?
 Will she compromise or will she quit?
 I still want to know.

 Coffee breaks.
 It doesn't take much to encourage the intimate confidences of your colleagues.
 A sympathetic, "How are you?" can ofen elicit enough information about illicit activities both inside and outside the office to make soap operas seem like the gospel hour.